Factbox: Key policies of Austria's conservative/far-right coalition

 ** Give families a tax cut worth 1,500 euros per child per year.

-** Merge Austria’s 22 public health and other social security funds to cut administrative costs (no details on how that will be achieved have been published).
+** Merge Austria’s 22 public health and other social security funds into five entities to cut administrative costs.

 ** Produce 100 percent of Austria’s power from renewable sources by 2030, compared with roughly 33 percent at present, and keep the national ban on nuclear power plants.

-** Make it possible to call referendums by petition (they have disagreed on the threshold to trigger one -- the FPO has pushed for it to be 4 percent of registered voters, while the OVP has pressed for it to be 10 percent).
+** Gradual introduction of legislation to allow a referendum to take place if at least 900,000 voters support the issue.

-** Rule out referendums on Austria’s membership of the European Union and support for the European-Canadian trade deal CETA.
+** Rule out referendums on Austrian membership of the EU; support the European-Canadian trade deal CETA.

 ** Overturn a ban on smoking in bars and restaurants that is due to come into effect in May 2018.